This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 When I was young, I came home from school to see a plate full of crumbs on a table and my dog Daisy sitting nearby — staring up at me as if to ask if I had any more.

 The plate (before Daisy ate its contents) was full of 24 gingerbread men that my mother had made the night before.

 The look on her face and the crumbs around her face made diagnosing the cause of her diarrhea pretty easy.

-It’s not always so easy to find out what’s causing diarrhea in dogs.
+But it’s not always so easy to find out what’s causing diarrhea in dogs.

 If your dog is experiencing diarrhea, it can be symptomatic of many different things.
-What it means may depend on your dog’s surroundings, stress level, health level or behavior.

 Food intolerance is another common reason for diarrhea.

 There are certain food items that are well-known to cause food intolerance in dogs.
 These should not be given to your dog.
 In fact, they should be kept completely out of your dog’s reach.